eduvpn/documentation/README.md

 The `vpn-cert-service` component is responsible for all the 'low level' configuration handling like running the CA, generating certificates, generating configurations, handling revocations and maintaining the CRL.

+The `vpn-crl-fetcher` is responsible for fetching the CRL from `vpn-cert-service` for use with OpenVPN on the VPN machine.

 These components depend on the following PHP libraries that are not available in EPEL or the base repository: